godotengine/godot-docs/getting_started/step_by_step/ui_introduction_to_the_ui_system.rst

 This guide will get you started with UI design.
 You will learn:

--  The five most useful control nodes to build your games’ interface
+-  The five most useful control nodes to build your games' interface
 -  How to work with the anchor of UI elements
 -  How to efficiently place and arrange your user interface using containers